Boeing 737 MAX grounding a drag on Canadian investment in machinery, equipment

-(Reuters) - The global grounding of Boeing’s (BA.N) 737 MAX jet is weighing on Canadian economic investment in machinery and equipment, with carriers unable to take deliveries of the planes, the Bank of Canada said on Wednesday in a report.
+Oct 30 (Reuters) - The global grounding of Boeing’s 737 MAX jet is weighing on Canadian economic investment in machinery and equipment, with carriers unable to take deliveries of the planes, the Bank of Canada said on Wednesday in a report.

 Investment in machinery and equipment “could have been about 3% higher in the fourth quarter of 2019,” if the grounding had not occurred, the bank said in a footnote to its monetary policy report.